andrej992/ionic-coffe-shop/README.md

-Multi platform Application for ordering coffee
+# Multi platform Application for ordering coffee

-In order to start it open Power Shell window and type:
+**1. In order to start it open Power Shell window and type:**

 npm install